qhlai/occupier_r/README.md

 -m memory

-More Parameter can see in [src/occupier_r.yaml](https://github.com/qhlai/occupier_r/blob/master/src/occupier_r.yaml) or use -help

 ## TODO

-support CPU (Not very safe, I may not support it soon or never)
+not support CPU (Not very safe, I may not support it soon or never)

 random read/write occupy for memory/storage